 Deductible Assisted Living Facility Costs

-Note: This article is a heavily edited version of an article I originally posted in 2012 and 2015.
+Note: This article is a heavily edited version of an article I originally posted/updated in 2012, 2015, 2019, and 2020.
 It is still an interesting and timely topic around “tax time.”
-I left some of the original 2012 and 2015 comments below because they continue to be relevant.
+I left some of the older, original comments below because they continue to be relevant.